 Water Efficient Landscaping

-On November 17, 2009 the City Council adopted the Water Conservation Plumbing Fixture Standards Water Efficient Landscaping Ordinance.
-The ordinance is effective beginning January 1, 2010.
+- On November 17, 2009 the Beverly Hills City Council adopted the Water Conservation Plumbing Fixture Standards Water Efficient Landscaping Ordinance.
+The ordinance became effective beginning January 1, 2010.
 All projects applying for a Building Permit after January 1, 2010 or remodeling landscape projects beginning January 1, 2010 will be required to comply with the Water Efficient Landscape Ordinance.

 REQUIRED ON ALL PROPERTIES WITH: